- Match will be 1st Sunday of the Month.

 Course of Fire

-Two relays of 25 record shots at 50 yards or 100 yards in 30 minutes from a bench.
+Three relays of 25 record shots at 50 yards 20 minutes from a bench.

 Wind flags may be utilized.
 Shooters must place wind flags in position before match begins.
 Wind flags cannot be moved or taken down until match is over.
 If a flag is in a shooter’s line of sight, the Match Director or referee will lay the flag on the ground.

 Each target block is worth ten points.
 The innermost ring counts ten points, the next ring out counts 9 points, and each succeeding ring counts one point less.
 If a bullet hole touches a line or X, shooter receives the highest point (Best edge scoring).
 The score (or points lost) is to be written in the block provided in the upper right hand corner of the target square.
-If a shot is in the target box but misses the largest ring, the score is four (minus 6).
-If a target is not shot, the score is zero (minus 10).
 If more than one shot appears in the target square, shooter receives lowest score.
 Perfect score: 250 and 25X’s.

 If the first shot on paper unintentionally hits a record target, shooter must notify Match Director before second shot is fired.
 Match Director must check target before second shot is fired and make note on target and shooter will not be charged for that shot.
 Any shot touching the target square’s inside or outside border lines will be counted in that block.